Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 Website monitoring is the most direct way to understand how real people experience your product in production, on real devices, across real networks, with real browsing habits.

 This guide describes how Dash0 Website Monitoring works, how it is instrumented, and how the resulting data can be used across frontend, backend, SRE, product, and marketing workflows.
-Each section is accompanied by a short video that demonstrates the concepts in practice.
+Each section includes a short video that demonstrates the concepts in practice and shows how to apply them in real scenarios.

 Who this guide is for

-This guide is intended for teams responsible for the behavior, performance, and reliability of web applications in production:
+This guide is intended for teams responsible for the behavior, performance, and reliability of web applications in production, including:

 1. What Is Website Monitoring?